vipulnaik/working-drafts/laptop-and-phone-theft-and-return-to-normalcy.md

 able to email the serial number of my stolen laptop to the BART Police officer (the receipt for the laptop purchase was in my Gmail inbox).

-### Purchase of SIM card for an older number
+### Purchase of SIM card for an older number (Tuesday, May 14, 2019, around noon)

 I had an older phone number but the device for that number had died out; unfortunately some of my accounts were still tied to the old number.
 Their device-based 2FA was tied to the stolen phone, but the number was that of the older phone.

-To recover this, I had to purchase a new SIM card for the old number, then swap that in whenever I needed authentication of the old number.
+To recover this, I had to purchase a new SIM card for the old number ($25 + taxes), then swap that in whenever I needed authentication of the old number.
+I did this purchase on Tuesday May 14 at the T-Mobile store in the Tanforan Mall in San Bruno (during a short break from work).

 After getting the SIM card for the older number, I was able to recover Facebook and Venmo and initiate recovery for Coinbase.